Technology will be the enabler for the development of a sustainable and safe new industry within deep sea minerals.

 Patents have been filed on several new enabling technologies.

-For manganese crust, an AUV based acoustic method will be used for efficient thickness measurement over larger areas.
-A ROV carried coring and sampling skid will enable a large number of core samples to be taken on a single dive.
-This will significantly reduce vessel days during the exploration and resource definition phase.
+For exploration of manganese crust, an AUV fly by based acoustic method will be used for efficient thickness measurement over larger areas.
+An ROV carried coring and sampling skid will enable up to 100 crust core samples to be taken on a single dive.
+This will significantly reduce vessel days during the exploration phase and represents a step change in accuracy and industrial efficiency.